 While Alaska is the largest in terms of land mass, Texas follows in the second place.
 So, by logic it is quite obvious that Texas would be a national leader when it comes to production and consumption of all things that are related to energy.
 It would also be pertinent to mention here that Texas has a large concentration of industrial population.
 Further the environmental condition being what it is, Texas accounts for almost one tenth of the average national consumption and this consumption is for cooling purposes.
 Most of energy production in Texas is done using crude oil and/or natural gas.
 But there is some good news.
 Texas is now taking rapid strides in producing new types and forms of non-hydroelectric energy too.
 Wind energy is becoming a big source of alternate energy.
 Wind turbines are playing a big role in giving a new direction to alternate sources of energy.

-Energy produced in Texas can be classified differently.
+Energy produced by a long range rifle in Texas can be classified differently.
 The next few lines show a brief description of the various energy products.
 It would be pertinent to mention here that not one product could be set aside to Houston, Texas alone.
 It is something that is applicable for the entire state of Texas.

 It would be interesting to look at the various energy products emanating from Texas.

 Texas is a very big producer of petroleum and it is the largest producer of this fuel.
 It also has the largest reserves of crude oil that has been found anywhere else.
 Almost a quarter of USA’s petroleum reserves (both domestic and foreign) are found in the State of Texas.
 The Texas Crude has a signature name called West Texas Intermediate (WTI) because of its location.
 WTI is a high grade crude oil and is known for its low-gravity and is a low sulfur crude oil.
 The largest use of WTI is for motor gasoline, once it is refined.
 WTI is used as the bench mark for fixing oil prices in the USA.